 The compounds bufotenin and bufotenidine may have similar spellings and look alike at first glance, but they differ in their receptor affinity and chemistry.
 Comparing these molecules is a good example of how seemingly small changes in chemical structure cause big effects in function.

-Bufotenidine (also called 5-HTQ or cinobufagin) is the trimethylammonium salt of bufotenin.12 Like bufotenin, bufotenidine is a toxin, but it is a selective agonist of the serotonin 5-HT3 receptor.13 In nature, bufotenidine is found in some of the same places as bufotenin such as frog skin14 and plants.15
+Bufotenidine (also called 5-HTQ or cinobufagin) is the trimethylammonium salt of bufotenin.10 Like bufotenin, bufotenidine is a toxin, but it is a selective agonist of the serotonin 5-HT3 receptor.11 In nature, bufotenidine is found in some of the same places as bufotenin such as frog skin12 and plants.13

 Because it is an agonist of the 5-HT3 receptor, bufotenidine is used in scientific research to study the function of this receptor.
-Also, traditional Chinese medicine is using bufotenidine to treat pain in cancer patients.16, 17 Research has shown that the addition of a third methyl group to the ammonium ion (compared to bufotenin) prevents bufotenidine from crossing the blood-brain barrier.16 This explains bufotenidine’s ability to alleviate pain via the peripheral nervous system.
+Also, traditional Chinese medicine (Chan Su) is using toad secretions containing bufotenidine to treat pain in cancer patients.14,15 Research has shown that the addition of a third methyl group to the ammonium ion (compared to bufotenin) prevents bufotenidine from crossing the blood-brain barrier.14 This explains bufotenidine’s ability to alleviate pain via the peripheral nervous system.
 However, this barrier also prevents its use in 5-HT3 receptor studies in the brain and other areas of the central nervous system.

 Comparison of the Molecular Structures